Morro Bay, California: 2010

-Morro Bay High School and Del Mar Elementary offer education for grades K−5 and 9−12.
+Morro Bay High School, Los Osos Middle School, and Del Mar Elementary offer education for grades 9-12, grades 6-8, and kindergarten through grade 5, respectively.

 Economy

 Tourism is the city's largest industry, coexisting with the town's commercial fishery.
 A number of tourist attractions are found along the shoreline and the streets closest to it, especially the Embarcadero, including restaurants, shops and parks.
+Further, hospitality is the cornerstone of Morro Bay's economy.
+The city heavily relies on visitors staying at hotels, as tax revenues from those stays make up a significant portion of the city's General Fund.
+The importance of travelers staying in hotels is solidified by the number and variety of accommodations.
+Hotels, motels, and inns within Morro Bay continuously adapt to accommodate visitors by investing in their amenities, accommodations, and conditions.

 The most popular beach is on the north side of Morro Rock, north of the harbor.
-There are also excellent beaches north and south of the town which are owned by the State of California.
+Also, excellent beaches are found north and south of the town, at Morro Strand State Beach and Morro Bay State Park, respectively.